Jawhar Sircar: Career in administration

-After joining the Indian Administrative Service (IAS) in 1975 in West Bengal (India), he held several postings in the districts of Burdwan and 24 Parganas where he made a name for himself in tackling very difficult problems including communal riots.
-After this, he moved on to become the Secretary in the Finance Department looking after Expenditure., he was appointed Sales Tax Commissioner of West Bengal where he could secure the highest rate of growth in the 1990s.
+After joining the Indian Administrative Service (IAS) in 1975 in West Bengal, he held several postings in the districts of Burdwan and 24 Parganas where he made a name for himself in tackling very difficult problems including communal riots.
+After this, he moved on to become the secretary in the Finance Department looking after Expenditure., he was appointed Sales Tax Commissioner of West Bengal where he could secure the highest rate of growth in the 1990s.

 In May, 2006, Sircar was called to the Government of India in New Delhi, on promotion as Additional Secretary and Development Commissioner for Micro, Small and Medium Enterprises (MSME), a term that he helped introduce through a new Act of Parliament.
 He is known as the pioneer of 'Cluster Development', as well as for grass-roots financing of tiny industries, including Micro Finance and also for initiating several reforms in the sector.

-In September 2008, he was elevated as Secretary to Government of India, and moved on to head the Ministry of Culture, where he served as its longest-serving Secretary till early 2012.He initiated long-pending reforms and took up the modernization of museums, archives, and libraries.
+In September 2008, he was elevated as Secretary to Government of India, and moved on to head the Ministry of Culture, where he served as its longest-serving Secretary till early 2012.
+He initiated long-pending reforms and helped fo modernise museums, archives, and libraries.
 He is credited with introducing many new programmes to assist cultural organizations and their expressions.
-Jawhar Sircar was successful in forging a significant number of cultural partnerships between India and other countries, and among his major credits are the Anish Kapoor exhibition from the UK and the holding of seven unique overseas exhibitions of the original paintings of Rabindra Nath Tagore which had not left India shores for more than 80 years.
+Jawhar Sircar was successful in forging multiple cultural partnerships between India and other countries, and among his major credits are the Anish Kapoor exhibition from the UK and the holding of seven unique overseas exhibitions of the original paintings of Rabindra Nath Tagore which had not left India shores for more than 80 years.

-He also had two short stints as acting Secretary, Ministry of Information & Broadcasting, Government of India.
+He also briefly served as acting secretary for the Ministry of Information & Broadcasting, Government of India.

-Sircar has worked in the fields of Finance, Commerce and Industries for 17 of his 38 years in public service, where he has managed large corporations, including the multibillion-dollar Haldia Petrochemicals.
+Sircar has worked in the fields of finance, commerce and industries for 17 of his 38 years in public service, where he has managed large corporations, including the multibillion-dollar Haldia Petrochemicals.

-On the other hand, he has also worked in the field of public communication: i.e., in Education, Culture and Media related assignments, for over 11 years.
+On the other hand, he has also worked in the field of public communication: in education, culture and media as well as related assignments, for over 11 years.

 Association

 Jawhar Sircar was a member of the Governing Councils of Indian Council of World Affairs, Consortium for Educational Communication, Film & Television Institute of India and also Trustee/GB Member of IIM (India Institute of Management), Kolkata, Victoria Memorial Museum, Indian Museum, National Museum, National Library, National School of Drama, IGNCA, and the Three National Akademies.

-He has also served on the National Advisory Council of Spic Macay, and was nominated on the National Executive Council of CII.
-He had also been on the Board of Governors of Media Research Users Council (MRUC), Mumbai, which does research/surveys for readership, viewership and listenership of various media for advertising.
+He served on the National Advisory Council of Spic Macay, and was nominated on the National Executive Council of CII.
+He served on the Board of Governors of Media Research Users Council (MRUC), Mumbai, which does research and surveys for readership, viewership and listenership of various media for advertising.
 He had been on the advisory board of CEMPD, Kolkata (Centre for Environmental Management and Participatory Development).
 Sircar has also been a Trustee Member of PSBT (Public Service Broadcasting Trust) from 2012 to 2016.